 Yemen has stated that it has never produced or exported antipersonnel mines.

 Yemen destroyed a total of approximately 108,000 antipersonnel mines from its stocks.
 It reported destruction of 74,000–78,000 stockpiled antipersonnel mines in April 2002.
 An additional 30,000 mines found in November 2006 were destroyed in December 2007.
 In April 2017, Yemen reported that “there are no stockpiled anti-personnel mines found after the last 30,000 mines found and destroyed in 2006.”

 In 2017, Yemen again reported the retention of 3,760 antipersonnel mines of four types for training and research purposes, the same quantity and types declared retained since 2008.
+Yemen submitted a transparency report for calendar year 2018 but did not provide an update on the number of mines retained.
 Yemen has never reported on the intended purposes and actual uses of its retained mines, as was agreed by States Parties in 2004.

 At least five types of antipersonnel mines produced in the 1980s have been used in Yemen since 2013.
 None of these mines was among the four types of antipersonnel mines that Yemen has reported stockpiling in the past, including for training mine clearance personnel.

 Types of antipersonnel mines previously stockpiled by Yemen and types used after 2013